swttt/com.swttt.devicegroups/README.md

 ### Device Groups Settings

 There are two sets of settings associated with device groups, first the settings available from the device group card.
-Which offers overview information ability to change the frequency of how often devices are checked for changes.
+Which offers overview information only.

-More importantly is the application settings, which can be accessed by click on your Homeys settings then the Device Groups link.
+More importantly there is the application settings, which can be accessed by clicking on your Homeys settings then the "Device Groups" link.
 It is from here,

 - You can change which devices are in a group. eg. *Add or remove a new light to a group*
 - Set the feedback information for a specific group eg. *The On off button should only be on if all lights are on.*
-- How grouped information is calculated for a specific capability on a specific group. - *Grouped temperature sensors should display the average of the entire group.*
+- How grouped information is calculated for a specific capability on a specific group. - *Grouped temperature sensors upstairs should display the average of the entire group.*

 ---